Simon9511/PHBS_BlockChain_2018/README.md

 ### 2.3.2 Strategy details
 In this strategy, we need to complete two judgments: __buy judgment__ and __sell judgment__.
 When the market conditions meet the buying criteria, we buy the target and continue to hold it.
 When the market conditions touch the selling criteria, we sell the portfolio and obtain the profit.
 The strategy is as follows:
-__- When the ADX value is greater than 35, and the stock price is greater than the stock price before 30 days, we buy the target.
+- __When the ADX value is greater than 35, and the stock price is greater than the stock price before 30 days, we buy the target.__
-- When the stock price decreased by 10% compared to the price of a month ago, or the max drawdown of recent one month is more than 15%, the sell out operation will be carried out.
-Otherwise we will always hold the position.<br>__
+- __When the stock price decreased by 10% compared to the price of a month ago, or the max drawdown of recent one month is more than 15%, the sell out operation will be carried out.
+Otherwise we will always hold the position.__<br>

 The opening criteria of this strategy are very strict.
 When ADX is greater than 35 and the stock price is rising, we believe that the significant uptrend is already determined.
 It is precisely because our opening criteria are very strict, unless there are special circumstances, we will always keep the investment target.
 We only close the position when the net value of the stock falls below the stop loss line we set.